Understanding Male Pattern Hair Loss: Effective Treatments, Realistic Expectations, and Latest Advances

 Side effects: Scalp irritation, dryness, unwanted facial hair growth.

-4. Hair Transplant Surgery
+5. Hair Transplant

 Surgical hair restoration moves hair follicles from dense areas to balding spots.